 Pond/Wetland Management Guidebook

 EPA just released a new guidebook that describes maintenance and inspection practices for existing wet ponds and wetlands.
 The guide includes checklists for use during construction and routine maintenance of ponds/wetlands, and also includes a home owner pond inspection checklist.
 Maintenance profile sheets describe how to address eight different common maintenance issues.
-The Pond/Wetland Management Guidebook is available at:

 U.S. Army Corps of Engineers The mission of the Corps of Engineers Regulatory Program is to protect the Nation's aquatic resources, while allowing reasonable development through fair, flexible and balanced permit decisions.
 The Corps evaluates permit applications for essentially all construction activities that occur in the Nation's waters, including wetlands.

 Wetlands Information Tool (SWIFT).Most states have enacted laws and regulations to protect

 wetlands.
 In many cases, these rules are established to define the

 state's role in the §404 permit/§401 certification process.

 However, some state laws have other impacts.
 For example, states may